Why do Auburn lots get overgrown faster than people expect?

 - Insurance company asking for vegetation reduction before policy renewal

-How overgrown-lot clearing and fire-prep coordinate
+How do Auburn overgrown-lot clearing and fire-prep coordinate?

 An overgrown Auburn parcel is almost always also a defensible space issue, and most owners want the fire-prep work done on the same trip rather than two mobilizations.
 We bundle.
 The brush mow that opens the lot also covers Zones 1 and 2 around structures if any exist, and ladder-fuel and dead-material work follows in the same window.
 If you need help prepare for a Cal Fire inspection on top of the cleanup, ask us to scope both at the estimate.